mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 21 April 2025

-- The average temperature today is 9.65˚C,
+- The average temperature today is 10.35˚C,
-- With highs of 10.55˚C and lows of 9.26˚C,
+- With highs of 11.1˚C and lows of 9.36˚C,
-- It may feel like 9.65˚C with light intensity drizzle rain
+- It may feel like 9.82˚C with moderate rain
-- The wind speed is 0.89m/s and visibility is 3500m
+- The wind speed is 1.54m/s and visibility is 2000m
-- The pressure is 1008hPa and humidity is 90%
+- The pressure is 1008hPa and humidity is 91%
 - The sun will rise at 04:58 and set at 19:15

 <!-- weather_marker ends -->